 However, I would avoid vegetables that take too long to cook, like squash or sweet potato.
 The entire point of stir fry is the speed at which you can get it on the table.

-Instead what you could do is prepare the dish ahead of time, ready to stir fry just before you eat.
+Yes, I do this all the time, getting everything ready to stir fry just before eating.
 For example, par cook the broccoli for 2 minutes, drain it and plunge it into a bowl of iced water.
 You can leave it like this until you are ready to finish the cook.